Emergency Services Information

 - Recent test results related to your condition

 - Contact information for your regular medical providers

-Please note that the entrance to the Emergency Room is located to the left of the main entrance of the hospital.
+Please note that the entrance to the Emergency Room is located to the left of the main entrance to the hospital.

-Our comfortable waiting room is equipped with free Wi-fi and a television.
+Our comfortable waiting room is equipped with free Wi-fi and televisions.

 Inside the ER:

 West Jefferson’s Emergency Room’s attending doctors are board-certified

 in Emergency Medicine.
 Emergency Medicine doctors are trained in the diagnosis

 and treatment of all manner of illnesses and injuries.

 A nurse will be involved in all aspects of your care.
 Other team members may include lab technicians, phlebotomist, respiratory therapists, social workers and other hospital staff.
 We work as a team because this model of care helps us to provide patients the best possible treatment.